rmjatlas/HCI-CV-Template/README.md

 # HCI-CV-Template
-a simple resume/cv template for new Human-Computer Interaction graduates
+a simple Tex resume/cv template for new Human-Computer Interaction graduates